ttatarinov/lineapro-phonegap-plugin/README.md

 Recommended to add this into 'deviceready' handler.

 ###
 !!!
-You must add section "UISupportedExternalAccessoryProtocols" into "[Project Name].plist" file.
+You must add section "SupportedExternalAccessoryProtocols" into "[Project Name].plist" file.
 This section should include the following items:

 * com.datecs.linea.pro.msr